,

 Hydronic floor heating

-Hydronic radiant floor heating systems use liquid as the heating fluid heated by using any known fuels.
-The most common medium is domestic water, heated by the water heater or boiler.
+Hydronic radiant floor heating systems use liquid as a heating fluid that can be heated using various fuels.
+The most common medium used is domestic water, which is heated by a water heater or boiler.

-Hot water is moved through the pipes or tubing and then returns to the water heater or boiler for reheating.
-The water is retained in the system, which has to be replenished periodically, done automatically by the HVAC system.
+Hot water is circulated through the pipes or tubing and then returned to the water heater or boiler for reheating.
+The water is retained in the system and needs to be replenished periodically, which is done automatically by the HVAC system.

 In some hydronic systems, the temperature in each room is controlled by regulating the hot water flow through each tubing loop.
 The flow of hot water is controlled by the system of zoning valves, pumps, and thermostats.

-The heat source used for hydronic radiant floor heating can be a gas and oil-fired boiler, as the most common types, while solar and geothermal radiant heating are getting in popularity.
-These systems are the most popular in colder regions.
+Gas and oil-fired boilers are the most common types of heat sources used for hydronic radiant floor heating, while solar and geothermal radiant heating systems are also gaining popularity.
+These systems are particularly popular in colder regions.

-A good radiant floor system should last at least 20 years, but it depends on the quality of used materials, heat generator, quality of work, etc.
+A good radiant floor system should last for at least 20 years, but this depends on the quality of the materials used, the heat generator, and the quality of the installation work.

 Things to look for